-In 2004, Lin & Stadtherr [16] proposed to select a corner of the studied box, instead of the usual midpoint.
+In 2004, Lin & Stadtherr [19] proposed to select a corner of the studied box, instead of the usual midpoint.
 Graphically, it produces a convex cone, as shown in Fig. 1-right.
-The main drawback of this extremal interval taylorization is that it leads to a larger system relaxation surface.
+The main drawback of this extremal interval Taylor form is that it leads to a larger system relaxation surface.
 The main virtue is that the solution set belongs to a unique quadrant and is convex.
-It is a polytope that can be (box) hulled in polynomial-time by an interior point algorithm or, in practice, by a Simplex algorithm: two calls to a Simplex algorithm can compute the minimum (resp. maximum) value for each of the n variables (see Section 4).
+It is a polytope that can be (box) hulled in polynomial-time by a linear programming (LP) solver: two calls to an LP solver compute the minimum and maximum values in this polytope for each of the n variables (see Section 4).
 Upon this extremal interval Taylor, they have built an interval Newton restricted to square $n \times n$ systems of equations for which they had proposed in a previous work a specific preconditioning.
 They have presented a corner selection heuristic optimizing their preconditioning.
 The selected corner is common to all the constraints.

-The idea of selecting a corner as Taylor expansion point is mentioned, in dimension 1, by A. Neumaier (see page 60 and Fig. 2.1 in [20]) for computing a range enclosure (see Def.
+The idea of selecting a corner as Taylor expansion point is mentioned, in dimension 1, by A. Neumaier (see page 60 and Fig. 2.1 in [24]) for computing a range enclosure (see Def.
 1) of a univariate function.
 Neumaier calls this the linear boundary value form.
-The idea has been exploited by Messine and Laganouelle for lower bounding the objective function in a Branch & Bound algorithm for unconstrained global optimization [17].
+The idea has been exploited by Messine and Laganouelle for lower bounding the objective function in a Branch & Bound algorithm for unconstrained global optimization [21].

-At page 211 of the same book [20], the step (4) of the presented pseudo-code also uses an endpoint interval Taylor form for contracting a system of equations.
+McAllester et al. also mention this idea in [20] (end of page 2) for finding cuts of the box in constraint systems.
+At page 211 of Neumaier's book [24], the step (4) of the presented pseudo-code also uses an endpoint interval Taylor form for contracting a system of equations.